 Listening to the Bible While Cleaning?
 Hmm…

-wash your cabinets… wash the dishes or load the dishwasher…
+I wash the fronts of my cabinets… wash the dishes or load the dishwasher…

 So why not listen to the Bible and get our work done?
 Why not stay in the Bible all year round?